 Firetech’s fire sprinkler inspection, testing, and maintenance services help you keep your business and the people who work there protected against fire-related damages and injuries.
 If you’re unfamiliar with the steps involved in a commercial fire sprinkler inspection, we’ll cover what happens once you schedule one with our technicians.

-Why Commercial Fire Sprinklers Need Inspecting and Testing Services
+Why Commercial Fire Sprinkler Systems Need Inspecting & Testing

 Fire sprinklers are among the most effective protections your business has against devastating fire damage or loss of life.
 It’s essential to regularly inspect and test the system to ensure it’s functional and code-compliant.
 In fact, all fire sprinkler inspections and testing are mandated by law and, depending on the system, must be completed by a professional fire safety company annually, semiannually, quarterly, and monthly.